springernature/frontend-playbook/practices/managing-node-projects.md

 Note that if a `package-lock.json` is present **`npm install` will not use it** as the source of authority for what to install.

-It is the method recommended for installing dependencies when authoring node _libraries_.
+This is the method we recommend for installing dependencies when authoring node _libraries_.

 `npm ci` however installs the complete dependency graph exactly as specified in the `package-lock.json` file, and so guarantees reproducible/consistent builds.
 This helps reduce "but it works on my machine" issues and is suitable for CI/CD environments (as the name implies).